I Never loved you

 Your life is worth this investment.
 Your family is worth fighting for.

 We can help you navigate through the next several months.
-I won’t lie.
-This is going to be difficult.
-So make sure you get all the help and support you need.
+I won’t lie….
+This is going to be difficult, so make sure you get all the help and support you need.
 Interested in working with us or have questions?

 In the meantime, take care of yourself.
 Find things you enjoy and indulge.
 You need some self-love right now.
 If I could, I would give you a big hug and some chocolate.
 It always makes me feel better. ☺